 Finished the Giant Killing anime and feeling lost?
 You’re not alone.
 Many fans reach the end of episode 26 and immediately wonder how to continue the story of East Tokyo United’s incredible journey.

 Based on verified community consensus and official publication data, this guide provides the definitive starting point.
-You will discover exactly why the manga is a must-read, what happens next, and where to find it.
+You will discover exactly why the

 Key Facts

-- Definitive Starting Point: To continue the story after the anime ends, you must start reading at Chapter 84 of the manga, which is the beginning of Volume 10.
+- Definitive Starting Point: To continue the story after the anime ends, you must start reading at Chapter 84 of the

-- Ongoing Story: The manga is an ongoing series with hundreds of chapters released after the anime’s conclusion, ensuring a long and detailed story for readers.
+manga is an ongoing series with hundreds of chapters released after the anime’s conclusion, ensuring a long and detailed story for readers.- Deeper Tactical Insight: The

-- Deeper Tactical Insight: The manga is famous for its in-depth, realistic breakdowns of football tactics and team management, far exceeding the detail shown in the anime.
+manga is famous for its in-depth, realistic breakdowns of football tactics and team management, far exceeding the detail shown in the anime.- Expanded Character Arcs: Key character backstories and motivations, especially for supporting players, are significantly more developed in the

-- No Season 2 Confirmed: As of 2026, there has been no official announcement for a second season, making the manga the only way to experience the rest of ETU’s journey.
+manga .- No Season 2 Confirmed: As of 2026, there has been no official announcement for a second season, making the

-Where Does the Giant Killing Anime End in the Manga?
+Where Does the Giant Killing Anime End in the Manga ?
 A Complete Guide

 Many online forums and older discussions might mention other chapter numbers, but based on verified chapter lists and the official release, Chapter 84 is the correct starting point.
 Starting here ensures you won’t miss any plot developments or have to re-read material you just watched.
 This precision allows you to dive straight back into Takeshi Tatsumi’s strategic masterclasses and ETU’s fight for glory in the J-League.

 This transition is crucial because the anime ends just as the stakes are getting higher, particularly during the intense match against the Osaka Gunners.
-The manga picks up right where the story leaves off, carrying the momentum forward without missing a beat.
+The

-How Does the Giant Killing Anime Differ From the Manga?
+How Does the Giant Killing Anime Differ From the Manga ?

 While the anime is a faithful adaptation, it serves as more of an introduction to the vast world of Giant Killing.
-Deciding to read the manga opens up a richer, more detailed experience.
-From our hands-on experience with both formats, the differences in pacing, tactical depth, and character development are significant.
-The manga is not just more story; it’s a more complete version of the story you already love.
+Deciding to read the

 Here’s a direct comparison of the key differences: